YV3399/E-jet-family-YV/Documentation/guide.markdown

 on-screen GUI elements; and the twist knob serves as a dynamic dial for various inputs, such as map range etc.

-Because we cannot provide a physical CCD in flightgear, the FlightGear E-Jet emulates this functionality by allowing you to click directly onto the MFD, and using the mouse scroll wheel to emulate the twist knob.
+Because most home simulator setups do not feature a physical CCD, the FlightGear E-Jet can emulate this functionality by allowing you to click directly onto the MFD, and using the mouse scroll wheel to emulate the twist knob.
 Specifically, the mapping works as follows:

-- Mouse click: position CCD cursor on clicked screen (currently only MFD is supported), at the position of the click, and then click the CCD "enter" button
+- Mouse click: emulates moving the CCD focus to the clicked screen, moving the cursor to the clicked position, and clicking the CCD Enter button.
+- Shift + click: emulates moving the CCD focus to the clicked screen, moving the cursor to the clicked position, but does not generate a CCD Enter click.
 - Scroll wheel: twist outer ring of CCD data entry knob.
 - Shift + scroll wheel: twist inner ring of CCD data entry knob.